department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ---

 To honor the military service of a deceased Veteran, we may provide a headstone or marker to identify the burial place, or a medallion to attach to a headstone or marker.
 We provide these whether the Veteran is buried in a public or private cemetery.
 Family members may also qualify for a marker if they’re buried in a state Veterans cemetery, a national cemetery, or a cemetery at a military post or base.
-Find out how to arrange for one of these memorial items.
+Find out how to arrange for 1 of these memorial items.

 <div class="call-out" markdown="0">